Ayaibrhm42/Battleship/README.md

 - Compile the program using a C compiler.
 - Run the executable.
 - Follow on-screen instructions to select game mode and play.

-## Note
-- A detailed high-level description of the game, including test cases and method specifications, is available in the accompanying project report.